Battle of Buna–Gona: Allied forces and order of battle: Role of armour

 Artillery and air power were unable to provide sufficiently effective close support to the infantry.
 Commanders looked to the tank to break the stalemate that had developed.
 Although the expectation of Australian commanders had generally been similar to the American view that resistance in the Buna area would be light, provision had been made to support the operation with tanks.
 On 13 November, orders were given to dispatch a troop of the 2/6th Armoured Regiment, equipped with M3 Stuart tanks, from Milne Bay.
 When the first tank was loaded onto the only available craft, a captured barge, both barge and tank sank.
 There was no immediate prospect of moving the tanks.
 As a temporary measure, a platoon of Bren carriers were sent instead.

 The carriers had been designed for reconnaissance and the rapid transport of troops and weapons across bullet-swept ground.
 Their light armour was intended to stop small-arms fire but not from close range.
 They were not provided with overhead protection.
 Doctrine was that carriers were not tanks and, "should not, indeed could not, be used as such."
-Each was armed with two Bren guns.
-One fired forward through a simple firing slit.
-The second was unmounted.
+Each was armed with two Bren guns: One fired forward through a simple firing slit and the second was unmounted.
 Five carriers were brought forward from Porlock Harbour to participate in the attack on the morning of 5 December.
 These were manned by crews from the 2/5th Battalion and the 2/7th Battalion.
 This was a general attack by Warren force, at the eastern end of the Buna position.
 The carriers were assigned to the left flank at Duropa plantation, by the water's edge.
 They were to support the III/128th Battalion.
 One carrier was hit by a mortar round but fought on until its engine failed.
 The others became bellied on fallen logs.
 The crews were attacked by tree-top snipers or with grenades tossed into their carrier's open top.
 The five vehicles had been immobilized within half an hour.
 The losses only served to confirm doctrine: that carriers were no substitute for tanks.
 Attacking troops were pinned down by heavy fire and withdrew to their original positions.